aiplanethub/data-visualization-plotly-dash/building-plotly-plots/950-Basic Plotly Plots.md

 https://dphi.tech/notebooks/948/gunnika/getting-started-with-plotly-and-building-a-pie-chart

-We would strongly suggest creating a new notebook/python file of your own and working along the video.
+We strongly suggest creating a new notebook/python file of your own and working along the video.
 You can refer to the notebook whenever you are stuck!

 ## Bar Chart